Chart Color Schemes

 Iluka has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

 Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified eight projects that could impact this region.
-Notable ones are Yamba Heights Residential Subdivision, Yamba Golf Course Clubhouse Renovation, Golding Street Townhouse Development, and Yamba Marina Tourist Facility.
-The following list details those most relevant.
+AreaSearch has identified eight projects that may impact this region.
+Notable projects include Yamba Heights Residential Subdivision, Yamba Golf Course Clubhouse Renovation, Golding Street Townhouse Development, and Yamba Marina Tourist Facility.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.